New York police probe swastikas amid reports of hate crimes

 Trump said on Sunday he was "so saddened" to hear about racial slurs and personal threats made against African Americans, Latinos and gay people by some of his supporters.

-(Reporting by Laila Kearney; Additional reporting by Doina Chiacu and Ian Simpson in Washington; Editing by Daniel Wallis and Bernadette Baum)
+Reporting by Laila Kearney; Additional reporting by Doina Chiacu, Ian Simpson and Dustin Volz in Washington; Editing by Daniel Wallis and Alan Crosby